Seal Team (film): Production

-In May 2018, it was announced Triggerfish Animation Studios would produce Seal Team as their third feature film.
-The film was being financed by South Africa's Industrial Development Corporation, the Dept. of Trade and Industry (DTI), National Film & Video Foundation of South Africa and Banc of California with worldwide sales by Cinema Management Group (CMG).
+In 2018, Triggerfish Animation Studios began to produce Seal Team as their third feature film.
+The film was being financed by South Africa's Industrial Development Corporation, the Dept. of Trade and Industry (DTI), National Film & Video Foundation of South Africa, and Banc of California with worldwide sales by Cinema Management Group (CMG).

 While the film was fully created at Triggerfish studios in Cape Town, some of the animation was outsourced to Base FX in Beijing and Johannesburg's Chocolate Tribe handled a portion of the rigging using Maya's mGear and Python tools to give the characters a stop-motion look on the movements.

-Dolph Lundgren and Matthew Rhys joined the voice cast in May 2021, Rhys once mentioned that why he wanted to voice Grimes is because he has a 4-year-old son that is obesessed with sharks.
+Dolph Lundgren and Matthew Rhys joined the voice cast in May 2021.
+Rhys once mentioned that he wanted to voice Grimes because he has a 4-year-old son who is obsessed with sharks.

 Reception

 The New York Times gave it a negative review, claiming "the best cackle comes from reading the voice cameos in the end credits".

-In contrast, Decider's verdict was 'Stream It.'
-They said, "Seal Team has laughs a-plenty and a sense of good natured camaraderie in its heart..." not to mention "inspired voice casting" and "the kind of sight gags that look beyond cartoon kids' fare."
+In contrast, Decider was more positive to the film.
+They said that the film "has laughs a-plenty and a sense of good natured camaraderie in its heart..." not to mention "inspired voice casting" and "the kind of sight gags that look beyond cartoon kids' fare".

-Common Sense Media recommended it for ages six and older, saying "Though it doesn't have the big-name studios behind it, this movie holds its own in the animation and voice acting categories...
-You can't help but root for the seals."
+Common Sense Media recommended it for ages six and older: "Though it doesn't have the big-name studios behind it, this movie holds its own in the animation and voice acting categories...
+You can't help but root for the seals".

 The film Seal Team topped the top 10 list of the most-watched shows on Netflix in five continents and 27 countries.